 What is a Julian Date?

-In Excel, Julian dates play an instrumental role for those who require a continuous count of days for precision and simplicity.
+In Excel, Julian dates play an important part for those who require a continuous count of days for precision and simplicity.
 A Julian date, within the context of Microsoft Excel and used by various industries, is a unique serial number representing a specific date.

 This number specifically stands for the elapsed days since a fixed point in time, known as the Julian day number which dates back to January 1, 4713 BC.